Shah A M S Kibria: Diplomatic career

-Kibria served in Pakistan diplomatic missions in Calcutta, Cairo, UN mission, New York, Tehran and Jakarta.
+Kibria served in Pakistan's diplomatic missions in Calcutta, Cairo, UN mission, New York, Tehran and Jakarta.
 He was also appointed to the Ministry of Foreign Affairs in Islamabad and the Pakistan Embassy in Washington D.C.
-During the liberation war Kibria was serving as political counselor in the Pakistan Embassy, Washington DC.
-On 4 August 1971, he along with his Bengali colleagues, quit the Pakistan embassy and declared allegiance to the interim Bangladesh government.
-He took part in organizing a Bangladesh mission in Washington DC, and mobilizing public opinion in support of Bangladesh.
+During the liberation war, Kibria was serving as political counselor in the Pakistan Embassy, Washington DC.
+On 4 August 1971, he, along with his Bengali colleagues, quit the Pakistan embassy and declared allegiance to the interim Bangladesh government.
+He took part in organizing a Bangladesh mission in Washington, DC, and mobilizing public opinion in support of Bangladesh.
 He also issued a bulletin to inform the international community about the progress of Bangladeshi forces in the war.

-After the war Kibria joined the newly established Ministry of Foreign Affairs of Bangladesh in Dhaka as Director general of the political affairs department.
+After the war, Kibria joined the newly established Ministry of Foreign Affairs of Bangladesh in Dhaka as director general of the political affairs department.
 He also held the post of foreign secretary in the Ministry of Administration.
-In January 1973, he was appointed High commissioner to Australia, New Zealand and Fiji.
+In January 1973, he was appointed high commissioner to Australia, New Zealand and Fiji.
 He was appointed the Permanent Representative of Bangladesh to the European office of the UN in Geneva in 1976.
-He returned to Bangladesh as Foreign Secretary in 1978.
+He returned to Bangladesh as foreign secretary in 1978.
 During this time, he authored the concept paper for SAARC and helped drive it to fruition.
-In 1979, Kibria served as the elected Chairman of the Group of 77 Preparatory Committee for United Nations Conference on Trade and Development V held in Manila.
-From May 1981 to March 1992, Kibria held the post of Executive Secretary of UN Economic and Social Commission for Asia and the Pacific (ESCAP).
+In 1979, Kibria served as the elected chairman of the Group of 77 Preparatory Committee for the United Nations Conference on Trade and Development V held in Manila.
+From May 1981 to March 1992, Kibria held the post of executive secretary of the UN Economic and Social Commission for Asia and the Pacific (ESCAP).
 He also assumed the additional assignment of special representative of the UN Secretary-General for Cambodian humanitarian relief in 1986.

 Political career

 After the UN assignments, Kibria returned to Bangladesh in 1992.
-He started to take in interest in politics and joined Bangladesh Awami League in September as a member of the advisory council.
-At the same time he started writing columns on economic and political issues in the national dailies.
-In 1994, he was appointed Political Advisor to the Awami League President.
-After the general election on 12 June 1996, Kibria joined the cabinet of Prime Minister Sheikh Hasina as Minister of Finance.
+He started to take an interest in politics and joined the Bangladesh Awami League in September as a member of the advisory council.
+At the same time, he started writing columns on economic and political issues in the national dailies.
+In 1994, he was appointed political advisor to the Awami League president.
+After the general election on 12 June 1996, Kibria joined the cabinet of Prime Minister Sheikh Hasina as minister of finance.
 He served in this capacity until the government's term expired in July 2001.

-Kibria was elected Chairman of the Economic and Social Commission for Asia and the Pacific, 1997 annual session.
-He was also elected President of the Governing Council of International Fund for Agricultural Development 1998.
+Kibria was elected chairman of the Economic and Social Commission for Asia and the Pacific, 1997 annual session.
+He was also elected president of the Governing Council of International Fund for Agricultural Development in 1998.

-In the general election on 1 October 2001, Kibria was elected a member of parliament from Habiganj-3 constituency.
+In the general election on 1 October 2001, Kibria was elected a member of parliament for the Habiganj-3 constituency.